Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Destiny Has Smiled on Zambia

-In June 2012, Africa's focus shifted to the 40 nations beginning its quest to qualify for the 2014 World Cup.
+In June 2012, 40 nations began their quests to qualify for the 2014 World Cup.
 Sudan thought they had avenged their loss earlier to Zambia with a 2-0 victory in Omdurman in a qualifying match.
 However, on Oct.
 9, 2012, FIFA awarded Zambia a 3-0 win as a disciplinary committee ruled that Sudan's Saif Ali should have been ineligible to play in that June 2 match.
-Along with Sudan, Gabon and Burkina Faso also had 3-0 forfeit losses due to an ineligible player in their opening qualifiers.
+Along with Sudan, Gabon and Burkina Faso had 3-0 forfeit losses due to an ineligible player in their opening qualifiers.
 It would be Côte d'Ivoire and Egypt that had significant results during this month for World Cup qualifying.

 Morocco hosted Côte d'Ivoire in Marrakech in an entertaining qualifier in which the hosts came back twice.
 With Morocco trailing 2-1 and looking to return to the World Cup, Hamza Abourazzouk scored for Morocco in the 89th minute as the hosts finished 2-2.
 However, a late goal proved painful for Guinea as it hosted Egypt.
 Guinea had its starting goalkeeper Naby Yattara sent off in the match but managed to score the tying goal thanks to Alhassane Bangoura scored in the 88th minute.
 However, Mohamed Salah helped Egypt escape with victory courtesy of a stoppage-time goal as Egypt won 3-2.

-After the World Cup qualifiers, 15 fixtures would determine participants at the upcoming 2013 Africa Cup of Nations.
-Among the notable two-legged fixtures included Mali and Botswana (both nations met at the group stage of the 2012 Africa Cup of Nations) and the North African derbies of Libya-Algeria and Ethiopia-Sudan.
+After the World Cup qualifiers, 15 fixtures determined participants at the upcoming 2013 Africa Cup of Nations.
+Among the notable two-legged fixtures included Mali and Botswana (both nations met at the 2012 Africa Cup of Nations) and the North African derbies of Libya-Algeria and Ethiopia-Sudan.
 While not a traditional rivalry, Tunisia and Sierra Leone provided familiarity for the next nine months; the two nations would meet again during World Cup qualifying in 2013.

-For veteran players of four countries, 2012 also marked opportunities for four nations, with the help of a few overage players, to participate in the men's Olympic football tournament, an under-23 tournament, held in Great Britain.
-He scored three goals for Morocco at the 2012 Africa Cup of Nations, despite his nation having an early exit.
+For veteran players of four countries, 2012 also marked opportunities to participate in the men's Olympic football tournament in Great Britain.
+He scored three goals for Morocco at the 2012 Africa Cup of Nations, despite the nation's early exit.
 Kharja added an Olympic competition to his four trips to the Africa Cup of Nations.
 In its seventh Olympic football tournament, Morocco fought valiantly in a group that featured Spain, Japan, and Honduras.
 However, Morocco's only goals came in its opening 2-2 draw against Honduras, and the African nation exited the group stage.